tony-aw/tinycodet/README.md

 (regex, fixed, boundary, charclass, coll).
 This package also allows integrating third-party parallel computing packages for some of its functions.

+WARNING: This package is still very much experimental.
+Funtion names, argument names, and so on may change constantly and dramatically.
+Use it for testing only, until it’s stable.

 ## Installation